shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Reesu pulled him back.
 “No, Astalir, there will be no saving you this time.
 Gra is a bit tied up at the moment.”
 She dropped Gra on the deck.

 He slouched forward, drowning his face in his hands.
-“A… Astalir…”
+“As… Astalir…”

 “Are you… crying?”
 Reesu scoffed.